henrywebster/twimbot-poster/README.md

 To obtain the `ACCESS_TOKEN`, `ACCESS_TOKEN_SECRET`, `CONSUMER_KEY`, and `CONUSMER_KEY_SECRET`, register an application on the [Twitter Developer](https://developer.twitter.com/en) portal.

-To obtain the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, follow the instructions provided for [AWS Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) and ensure the account has the neccessary permissions (more detail on that to come).
+To obtain the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, follow the instructions provided for [AWS Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) and ensure the account has the neccessary permissions (read and write on the S3 bucket and DynamoDB table).

 Instructions for creating the AWS resources are coming in the future, but can be reverse-engineered by taking a look at the [scripts](https://github.com/henrywebster/twimbot-poster/tree/main/scripts) and [unit tests](https://github.com/henrywebster/twimbot-poster/blob/main/tests/test_journal.py).